ThessaEric/PythonProject/README.md

 # PythonProject

-• Data pre processing : We are going to use several methods to detect and delete/replace the outliers in our dataset, in order to apply the machine learning models in a clean dataset.
+• Data pre processing : We use several methods to detect and delete/replace the outliers in our dataset, in order to apply the machine learning models in a clean dataset.